WITH GEOLOGIC SEQUESTRATION

 an underground reservoir—often more than 5,000 feet down.
 Once the CO₂ reaches the reservoir, it is securely sequestered through four trapping mechanisms.

-Sealed by a Caprock (Hydrodynamic Trapping)
+Sealed by a Caprock (Structural Trapping)

 Here a nonporous, impermeable caprock serves as a giant lid, isolating any CO₂ that is injected below it.
 This rock layer can be hundreds of feet thick and keeps CO₂ trapped securely.